Neurobuddy

 Case Study

-My Role: Designer & Researcher
+My Role: UX, UI Designer, Researcher

-Timeline: Jan 2024-Feb 2024
+Timeline: Jan 2024 -Feb 2024

 Overview

-Task: Redesign the popular Bingo game into a smartphone application with a unique interpretation allowing users to play within the original Bingo structure.
+Task: Redesign the popular Bingo game into a smartphone application with a unique interpretation allowing users to play within the original Bingo game structure.
 The timeline for this project allowed about five to six weeks of work to conduct research, create lo-fi and high- fi wireframes, produce a high-fidelity prototype, and a static mockup highlighting the application.

 Main Objective: Create a modern, inventive solution to the popular Bingo game by using user research skills, creating multiple levels of wireframes and prototypes, and utilizing user interaction skills to build a cohesive brand for the app.

-The Problem
+The Challenge

 As a neurodivergent student, I have been exposed to many different learning styles of my peers and approaches to coordinating their often busy schedules.